vapor/docs/4.0/docs/crypto.md

 ```

 #### Range
-OTP's are very useful for giving some leeway in validation and out of sync counters.
-Both OTP implementations have the ability to generate the OTP for an error margin.
+OTPs are very useful for providing leeway in validation and out of sync counters.
+Both OTP implementations have the ability to generate an OTP with a margin for error.
 ```swift
 let key = SymmetricKey(size: .bits128)
 let hotp = HOTP(key: key, digest: .sha256, digits: .six)